parijatmishra/tf-eks-demo/README.md

   two ALBs created.
-* We have specified the "--cluster-name" argument, so that when this ingress controller creates resources, it uses the cluster name as part of their name, providing distinction between resources between different clusters.
+* We have specified the "--cluster-name" argument, so that when this ingress controller creates resources, it uses the cluster name as part of their name, providing distinction between ALB resources between different clusters.

 # Managing Kubernetes objects via Terraform